alhassanmu/-alhassanmu_Notebook/_posts/2024-07-10 - Designing qPCR primers for HSP70 in B. pharaonis.md

 4. **In the mantle tissue:** The most suitable combination of reference genes for normalization was GAPDH, rps4, and 40S ribosomal protein S27.

+Before finalizing the reference genes, I will perform a preliminary validation to ensure their stability under the specific experimental conditions of my study.
+This validation will involve assessing the expression stability of these candidate reference genes across all samples and conditions.

+By carefully selecting and validating stable reference genes, I will ensure accurate normalization of HSP70 expression levels, leading to reliable and meaningful results.